 The Project has emergency diesel generators that will be located on-site.
 These generators are not expected to be used except during grid blackout conditions where the generator would provide an amount of power load to enable the safe operation of the plant in such circumstances.
+It is estimated that each generator is to be used for a maximum of 36 hours per contract year.

-Based on a factor of the Project size in comparison to the Shuaibah PV Project that is also under development by ACWA Power, it is estimated that 2,960 L of fuel will be required annually (which includes regular functionality testing) per generator.
+Based on a factor of the Project size in comparison to the Shuaibah PV Project that is also under development by ACWA Power, it is estimated that 2,220 L of fuel will be required annually (which includes regular functionality testing) per generator.
 Using the Greenhouse Gas Protocol calculation tool for GHG Emissions from Stationary Combustion (Greenhouse Gas Protocol, 2015), the GHG emissions during operation were calculated and are summarised in the table below.